agathoklisx/libv/README.md

 ```

-In the src directory there is a generic Makefile that builds all the targers.
+In the src directory there is a generic Makefile that builds all the targets.
 Refer to src/README.md for details.